bhtz/microscope/readme.md

 IRON HASURA
 ===========

-A Full Backend As A Service in one docker compose file - play with hasura GraphQL engine
+A (work in progress) full Backend As A Service in one docker compose file - play with hasura GraphQL engine

 ROADMAP
 =======